Fssai Registration Fssai Registration

 2. FSSAI Central License – For businesses with a turnover of more than ₹20 crores.

 The food business operator recommends the suitable licence type.
-The FSSAI Act is entrusted with the task of keeping a close eye on the offences committed by food manufacturers operating as a private limited company, one person company, or limited company and deciding on appropriate penalties.
+The FSSAI Act is entrusted with the task of keeping a close eye on the offenses committed by food manufacturers operating as a private limited company, one person company, or limited company and deciding on appropriate penalties.

-Under the act, all individuals involved in the offence, as well as the company, are deemed guilty and legal action is taken against them.
+Under the act, all individuals involved in the offense, as well as the company, are deemed guilty and legal action is taken against them.
 When a company has multiple branches, the Head Office is held responsible for the misconduct.

 Navigate the straightforward FSSAI License process with our expert assistance, ensuring a hassle-free experience for your business.

-List of Punishable Offences Under the FSSAI Act
+List of Punishable Offenses Under FSSAI Act

 • Food that is of poor quality is being sold or manufactured.